BUY THE ALBUM

 4.

-Opus One (Little Garage I Used To Live
+Opus One (Little Garage I Used To Live In) - Nigey

-An FZ-approved master, based on Ian Underwood’s improvised piano introduction
+Lennon.
+An FZ-approved master, based on Ian

-college career fizzled out in a tepid burst of ennui.”, and recorded for
+tepid burst of ennui.”, and recorded for her composition class.
+The track

-her composition class.
-The track was ‘sonically cleansed’ for the CD by Dave McMann.
+was ‘sonically cleansed’ for the CD by Dave McMann.

 5.

 Jimmy’s Little Dreamcatcher - Michel Delville.
-Michel is of course a member of The Wrong Object,
+Michel is of course a member of The Wrong Object, who appeared

-plays guitar, piano, synth and electronics.
+guitar, piano, synth and electronics.
 It’s kinda mellow, yet incendiary also.

 6.

 Fried Sausage Butty (Old Grey Mix) - DJ Goat.
-Better known as Oldgreygoat
+Better known as Oldgreygoat (and

-(and sometimes Roddie Gilliard
+sometimes Roddie Gilliard

 of the Muffin Men), DJ Goat has edited together performances by The Four